AriFordsham/GHCWiki/explicit-call-stack/implicit-locations.md

   the printed call-stack will **also include**`f`s call-site.
 This last example might be unsettling to some.
 I think the behavior will ease creation of cross-package call-stacks, but could be convinced that it veers too far from what users would expect of ImplicitParams.

 - Responding to the open question above, GHC will **never** infer an implicit CallStack constraint.

+- A potential "gotcha" in the current implementation is that the `:type` command in GHCi will not report `?loc :: CallStack` constraints, as the typechecker will immediately solve them.
+Using `:info` instead prints the unsolved type.